JonasMoss/univariateML/README.md

-An `R`-package for fast, easy, and reliable maximum likelihood estimation for a [selection](/vignettes/distributions.html) of parameteric univariate densities.
+An `R`-package for fast, easy, and reliable maximum likelihood estimation for a [selection](/vignettes/distributions.html) of parametric univariate densities.
 In addition to basic estimation capabilities, this package support visualization through `plot` and `qqmlplot`, model selection by `AIC` and `BIC`, and confidence sets through the parametric bootstrap with `bootstrapml`.